Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

-Well, since :app:`Pyramid` is not a highly opinionated framework, there is no restriction on how a resource is implemented; the developer can do whatever he wants.
+Well, since :app:`Pyramid` is not a highly opinionated framework, there is no restriction on how a resource is implemented; the developer can do whatever they want.
 One common pattern is to persist all of the resources, including the root, in a database.
 The root object stores the ids of all of its subresources, and provides a ``__getitem__`` implementation that fetches them.
 So ``get_root()`` fetches the unique